Maximin Robust Bayesian Experimental Design: Robust Experimental Design

-Corollary~\ref{cor:worst-case-process} shows how Sibson's $\alpha$-mutual information leads to robustness at the Bayesian inference level.
+\end{corollary} Corollary~\ref{cor:worst-case-process} shows how Sibson's $\alpha$-mutual information leads to robustness at the Bayesian inference level.
 The $\alpha$-tilted posterior~\eqref{eq:titled-posterior} arises as the optimal belief update under the worst-case generative process.
 Therefore, acting consistently with this adversarial assumption requires the experimenter to update beliefs about $\theta$ using this tempered rule rather than the standard Bayesian posterior.
 By down-weighting the misspecified likelihood with $\alpha \in (0, 1)$, this result aligns with generalized Bayesian inference techniques for handling model misspecification~\citep[see, e.g.,][and references therein]{grunwald2012safe, watson2016approximate, grunwald2017inconsistency, knoblauch2022optimization}.

-Meanwhile, robustness at the design level is governed by the monotonicity of Sibson’s $\alpha$-mutual information with respect to $\alpha$~\citep{esposito2024sibson}.
-As $\alpha \to 1$, the active set contracts and the adversarial influence of nature vanishes, and $I^{S}_{\alpha}(\theta;x)$ recovers the standard expected information gain in Definition~\ref{def:eig_equations}~\citep{esposito2024sibson}.
-In this limit, optimal designs coincide with those obtained under the nominal model.
-As $\alpha$ decreases, the maximum achievable information gain diminishes, reflecting the increasing cost of adversarial attacks.
-In this regime, $I^{S}_{\alpha}(\theta;x)$ favors designs that yield consistent, though potentially smaller, information gains across all adversarial attacks.
-In the limit $\alpha \to 0$, nature exerts maximal influence, nullifying any gain.
+At the design level, robustness is governed by the monotonicity of Sibson's $\alpha$-mutual information in $\alpha$~\citep{esposito2024sibson}.
+As $\alpha \to 1$, the ambiguity set contracts and adversarial influence vanishes and $I^{S}_{\alpha}(\theta;x)$ recovers the standard expected information gain in Definition~\ref{def:eig_equations}.
+As $\alpha$ decreases the objective becomes more conservative, favoring designs whose information gain is stable under misspecification.
+In the limit $\alpha \to 0$, nature exerts maximal influence, nullifying any gain. \begin{proposition}[Uninformative design] Under Assumption~\ref{asm:finite-surprise}, as $\alpha \to 0$, the robust expected information gain converges to $0$: